jniac/js-stack/README.md

 # js-stack

-minimal js line to provide an execution stack (an array of callbacks) functional, **but** must have on look on performance, `dumpWhile` is very slow (for the time being, Stack.dumpWhile is not performance oriented but convenience oriented))
+minimal js line to provide an execution stack (an array of callbacks)
+functional, **but** must have a look on performance, `dumpWhile` is very slow (for the time being, Stack.dumpWhile is not performance oriented but convenience oriented))

 [test.html](http://htmlpreview.github.io/?https://github.com/jniac/js-stack/test.html)